Putting Your Project Plan to Work

-There are Good Project Managers and there are Great Project Managers.
-How do you tell the difference?
-A Good PM manages to pull out a win.
-You’re not sure how they do it.
-Despite the fact they took a few shortcuts, they usually cross the finish line sweating and puffing and breathing a big sigh of relief.
-A Great PM, on the other hand, seems to remain calm and cool, and works from a project plan.
-He always knows what’s coming and coasts to an easy victory with a confident team, refreshed and dry.
-How do you become a GREAT PM?
+There are “good” project managers and then there are “great” project managers.
+How can you tell the difference?
+A good project manager just manages to pull out a win.
+You’re not sure how they do it; despite the fact they took a few shortcuts, they usually manage to cross the finish line sweating bullets and breathing a heavy sigh of relief.
+A great project manager, on the other hand, knows how to remain calm, cool, and collected; great project managers always have a project plan.
+They stay prepared at all times, always knowing what’s coming their way – hurdles that must be jumped and bridges that need crossed.
+They are frequently able to coast toward an easy victory with a confident team, refreshed and ready for the next project.

-First of all, every PM has his or her set of tools, their own style, and their Type A personality!
-Good PMs and Great PMs all follow a project plan.
-They both believe in scope.
-They both have tools that are available to help them with their management.
-However, what sets Good apart from Great is in HOW they use those tools – and more importantly, how they use their project plan.
-Great PMs use a 3 Week View.
+Every project manager has his or her own unique set of tools; their own personal style and distinct personality.
+Good project managers and great project managers both follow a project plan; they both believe in scope; they both have tools that are available to help them with their management.
+So, what distinguishes the good from the great?
+It all comes down to HOW they use those tools and HOW they use their project plan.
+Great project managers use a 3-Week View.

 A Tale of Two PMs

-The best way to show the difference is in this exchange between a PM and a Team Lead.
-It will show the difference between a GOOD PM, only monitoring end dates, versus a GREAT PM, who also monitors start dates.
+The best way to show the difference is through example.
+In this exchange between a project manager and a team lead, you’ll see the difference between a good PM (only monitoring DUE dates) versus a great PM (who also monitors START dates).

 Good PM: “Bob, did you complete task 185?
 It’s due today.”

-Bob the Team Lead: “Not even close.
-Vendor wouldn’t answer my questions, Radiology didn’t e-mail me back like they were supposed to, and Jan was out sick for two days.
+Bob: “Not even close.
+The vendor wouldn’t answer my questions, Radiology didn’t e-mail me back like they were supposed to, and Jan was out sick for two days.
 I need another two weeks.”

-Great PM: “Bob, task 185 is starting next week and due in 5 weeks.
+Great PM: “Bob, task 185 is starting next week and due in five weeks.
 Tell me what your plans are and whether you foresee any risks to hitting that date.”

-Bob the Team Lead: “Glad you reminded me.
-I think I’ve got it under control, but I’ve got a number of questions for the Vendor and I’m going to need our Radiology Liaison to lend a hand next week.”
+Bob: “Glad you reminded me.
+I think I’ve got it under control, but I’ve got a number of questions for the vendor and I’m going to need our radiology liaison to lend a hand next week.”

-Great PM: “I’ll put in a call to the Vendor and make sure they know the importance of your questions, and I’ll inform the Radiology Director to clear the Liaison’s calendar for next week.
+Great PM: “I’ll schedule a call with the vendor and make sure they know the importance of your questions, and I’ll inform the Radiology Director to clear the liaison’s calendar for next week.
 Hey, and let’s do lunch around noon today.”

-See the drastic difference between the two styles in both these cases?
-As PMs, you have tools to help you.
-How you choose to use those tools will make the difference between you being a Good PM or a Great PM.
-By using a 3 Week View, a PM can get his team focused on planning instead of scramblingAuthor: Bill Arnold Bill serves as the President of Atlanticon since June of 2000.
-He has managed many successful EHR projects and, along with his team, has developed a unique PM methodology based on common sense principles.
-This methodology has been compiled into several of Atlanticon’s service lines, including Project Coaching™.
+See the drastic difference between the two styles in both scenarios?
+As a PM, you have the tools to help you.
+How you choose to use those tools will make the difference between being a good project manager versus a great project manager.
+By using a 3-Week View, a PM can get his or her team focused on proactive planning instead of reactive scrambling.